failsafe-lib/failsafe.dev/comparisons.md

 ### Async Support

-- Failsafe supports [configurable thread pools][executor-configuration] in addition to the [common pool][common-pool].
+- Failsafe supports [configurable thread pools][withExecutorService] in addition to the [common pool][common-pool].
 In Hystrix, asynchronous commands are executed on internally managed thread pools for particular dependencies.
 - In Failsafe, asynchronous executions can be observed via [event listeners][event-listeners] and the resulting [CompletableFuture].
 In Hystrix, asynchronous executions can be [observed](http://netflix.github.io/Hystrix/javadoc/com/netflix/hystrix/HystrixCommand.html#observe--) using RxJava [Observables](http://reactivex.io/RxJava/javadoc/rx/Observable.html).

 ### Policies